-- 1.3.
+- professionalism and integrity.
+Parliament would ultimately approve the candidate, but from among the best candidates selected on a competitive basis.
+Such a reform would align Ukraine's appointment mechanism with the UN Paris Principles and recommendations of European institutions, strengthening the legitimacy and independence of the Ombudsman. - 1.3.
 Strengthen the human resources and organisational capacity of the Ombudsman's Office by recruiting highly qualified specialists (lawyers, analysts, psychologists, etc.) to the Secretariat and providing them with decent working conditions, developing a strategy for professional training and development of Ombudsman staff, in particular in the areas of combating torture, discrimination, documentation of war crimes, mediation and other relevant areas, and improving the management structure: Introduce modern digital systems for recording complaints and monitoring human rights. - 1.4.
 Eliminate legislative conflicts that threaten the independence of the Ombudsman: abolish the provisions introduced during martial law that allow dismissal by a motion of no confidence without a review of the Commissioner's performance and require a special parliamentary investigation or an independent commission before a decision on early dismissal is made. - 2.
 To improve the functioning of the National Preventive Mechanism, it is necessary to: - 2.1.
-Improve the methodology for visits and reporting: - ✓ Develop and implement standardised visit protocols that meet international standards and ensure a systematic approach to monitoring, but are not burdened with recording circumstances that are not the subject of the NPM's activities; - Introduce mandatory prompt publication of reports after monitoring visits to ensure quick response to identified problems and structural search among published reports; - ✓ Ensure standardisation of reporting, including uniform formats for data collection and analysis, which will allow for an objective assessment of the dynamics of human rights violations. - 2.2.
-Increase financial and human resources: - ✓ Ensure long-term state funding for the NPM, which will allow expanding the staff of qualified specialists and providing them with proper working conditions; - ✓ Attract international technical assistance to support the activities of the NPM, including training programmes and exchange of experience with other countries; - ✓ Develop a strategy for engaging experts from various fields, including medicine, psychology, and law, to comprehensively assess the conditions of detention; - $\checkmark\,$ Introduce tools for engaging NGOs in the implementation of activities necessary for the development of the NPM at the expense of the state budget. - 2.3.
+Improve the methodology for visits and reporting: - ✓ Develop and implement standardised visit protocols that meet international standards and ensure a systematic approach to monitoring, but are not burdened with recording circumstances that are not the subject of the NPM's activities; - ✓ Introduce mandatory prompt publication of reports after monitoring visits to ensure quick response to identified problems and structural search among published reports; - ✓ Ensure standardisation of reporting, including uniform formats for data collection and analysis, which will allow for an objective assessment of the dynamics of human rights violations. - 2.2.
+Increase financial and human resources: - ✓ Ensure long-term state funding for the NPM, which will allow expanding the staff of qualified specialists and providing them with proper working conditions; - ✓ Attract international technical assistance to support the activities of the NPM, including training programmes and exchange of experience with other countries; - ✓ Develop a strategy for engaging experts from various fields, including medicine, psychology, and law, to comprehensively assess the conditions of detention; - ✓ Introduce tools for engaging NGOs in the implementation of activities necessary for the development of the NPM at the expense of the state budget. - 2.3.
 Develop special security procedures for NPM monitors to visit places of detention under martial law. - 2.4.
-Strengthen the Ombudsman's cooperation with civil society: - ✓ Actively involve NGO representatives in monitoring visits, which will increase the transparency and effectiveness of the NPM; - ✓ Establish regular consultations with civil society to coordinate actions in the field of human rights protection in places of detention; - ✓ Ensure transparent mechanisms of interaction with NGOs through signing memoranda of cooperation and joint preparation of recommendations. - 2.5.
+Strengthen the Ombudsman's cooperation with civil society: - ✓ Actively involve NGO representatives in monitoring visits, which will increase the transparency and effectiveness of the NPM; - ✓ Establish regular consultations with civil society to coordinate actions in the field of human rights protection in places of detention; - ✓ Ensure transparent mechanisms of interaction with NGOs through signing memorandums of cooperation or in another effective way. - 2.5.
 Institutional strengthening and training of persons involved in NPM implementation: - ✓ Develop and implement a procedure for reimbursement of expenses incurred by NPM monitors during participation in monitoring visits;